 The process of filtering control is performed by a specialized agent that interacts heavily with the user.
 After all, the user is the only one who can finally decide whether a document is interesting or not.
-For this reason, the user is called to check the decisions made by the filtering agent and to classify the documents that were placed in the three aforementioned areas in two new areas: the area of finally accepted documents and the area of finally rejected documents.
+For this reason, the user is called to check the decisions made by the filtering agent and to classify the documents that were placed in the three aforementioned areas in two new areas:

+- Area of finally accepted documents, containing the documents that the user finds interesting. - Area of finally rejected documents, containing the documents that the user finally rejects.

 With the new classification every combination of areas for a document transitions is possible.
 As the knowledge base is enriched, it is expected that transitions between areas of differing degree of interest will not be frequent.
 In the ideal case, the area of rejected documents will only contain uninteresting documents and the user will not have to check it at all, the area of accepted documents will only contain documents that the user will eventually find interesting, and the neutral area will contain as few documents as possible.